lumapps/data-interview/README.md

 The expected task should not take you longer than 1 hour to complete.

-Using **SQL**, you are asked to provide the percentage of participating users by customer by day between the 1/15/2020 and the 1/22/2020.
+Using **SQL**, you are asked to provide the percentage of participating users by customer between the 1/05/2020 and the 1/22/2020.
 A participating user is a user who either write, like or comment a content.

 You are expected to: